Thinking About Birds

 My Hunter Region bird list (BLA V4.0 based): 421 species.
 Latest additions: Eastern Ground Parrot (March 2024), Asian Dowitcher (November 2022), Little Button-quail (December 2020).

 My world bird list: For most of my life I didn't keep a world list but I'm slowly assembling one by trawling through old notebooks.
 That's a slow process, not helped by all the name changes that have occurred (my note books usually have the "old names").
-I'm up to about 2,000 species but I think the total will be higher than that.
+I'm up to about 1,500 species but I reckon the final total will be a bit higher than that.

 About me